-A. Simple, you submit a trade with target, stoploss, entry price (optional), timeframe, buy/sell specified on a particular instrument.
-FrontPage tracks the market price for the instrument and keeps updating your trade.
-Once the trade meets target or hits stoploss or timeframe expires the P&L is calculated based on the LTP at the time and updated in the trade card.
+- FrontPage tracks the market price for the instrument.
+Once the trade meets target or hits stop loss or the timeframe expires or you exit, the P&L is calculated based on the LTP and added back to your margin balance.

 Q. What kinds of instruments are currently tracked?